-We are veggie-centric: this means we eat very little meat or fish, and are very welcoming to vegetarians and vegans.
-We are happy to host meat eaters, but not if they expect to eat meat every day!
+We are veggie-centric: we eat little meat or fish, and we welcome vegetarians and vegans.
+We are happy to host meat eaters, but they might not like us if they want to eat meat every day!
 Wwoofers must be able to cook for themselves sometimes.

 |Preview host||I have an family run organic apple |

 juice company.
 I have just started and it's very exciting times.
 I have support from my father and my family/ friends however they work and I am in need of a willing volunteer for an great and positive learning opportunity which could lead to further opportunities with us if you like.